Wanderingidea/MSWSACC/README.md

 ### Purpose:
 Generates Gigabytes of random numbers in seconds with 8 bytes as input.<br>
 Beware not to use the Middle Square Weyl Sequence Pseudo Random Number Generator (PRNG) for cryptographic purposes.
 For experimental purposes it seems well suited.<br>
-After each cycle of the random number generator is complete (after 2^64 generated integers), it gets another 8 bytes as the new input for the PRNG from STDIN.
+After each cycle of the (deterministic) PRNG is complete, after 2^64 generated integers, it gets another 8 bytes as the new input for the PRNG from STDIN.

-### Usage example with a True Random Number generator (like ATtinyTRNG) connected at /dev/ttyUSB0:
+### Usage example with a True Random Number generator (like ESPTRNG) connected at /dev/ttyUSB0:
 `mswsacc < /dev/ttyUSB0 > test.bin`

 ### Tests on a generated file of 2.1 GB: